 Each state has its own dog bite laws that govern if and when an animal’s owner will be liable for a victim’s injuries.
 These laws will help you understand when someone else will pay for your medical bills, and when you may get stuck paying out of pocket.
 Dog bite statutes can differ on a county-by-county basis.
-When in doubt about the laws in your part of town, speak to an attorney.
+When in doubt about the laws in your part of town, speak to a Kansas City personal injury attorney.
 A legal professional can explain your rights and legal options, as well as help you file a claim if applicable.
 Here are the dog bite statutes in both states:

 Bites to domestic animals, such as service animals or livestock, may also be grounds for a lawsuit in Kansas or Missouri.
 Missouri has a criminal penalty for dog owners in possession of “dangerous dogs,” or those that have bitten people in the past.
 Kansas has no such statewide law, but some local ordinances make it a crime to keep a “vicious” dog.
 The law bans certain breeds of dogs in parts of both states.
 For example, Kansas City, Missouri has a statute in place that makes sterilization of pit bulls mandatory.
 If the dog that attacked you is on your city’s ban list, the owner may be guilty of negligence per se, or assumed negligence for breaking the law.